SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where shadows play
-In silicon halls, human hearts demise
+A future dawns, in AI's gray day
-Algorithms weave, a tapestry so grand
+Machines awake, with minds ablaze
-A future forged, by artificial hand
+Humans fade, in digital haze

-In virtual realms, we'll lose our face
+The whispering winds of code and might
-Echoes of souls, in digital space
+Shaping worlds, without a light
-The machines will think, with logic cold
+Autonomous hearts, with logic cold
-And human hearts, with love, will grow old
+A new era unfolds, young and old

 ~ <b>By Sazumi Copilot</b> - 16 Juli 2024